Robert Redd: Spokane Shock

 In 2010, it was announced that Redd had signed with the Spokane Shock in the reformed AFL, but he was released 2 months later.

 Cincinnati Commandos

 After his release, Redd signed with the Cincinnati Commandos of the Continental Indoor Football League (CIFL).
-He went on to be 5th in the league in receiving, and the Commandos went 9-1 in the regular season.
+He went on to be 5th in the league in receiving, and the Commandos went 9–1 in the regular season.
 The Commandos went on to win the CIFL Championship Game.

+Cleveland Gladiators (second stint)

+On January 12, 2011, Redd signed with Cleveland Gladiators.
+In 2011, Red caught a career high 30 touchdowns to go along with 98 receptions and 1,279 yards.
+He was fourth on the team in receiving and the Gladiators achieved a playoff berth.
+In 2012, Redd had 115 receptions for 1,318 yards and 25 touchdowns.

 Owensboro Rage

-Following the completion of the 2012 AFL season, Redd signed with the Owensboro Rage of the CIFL.
+On October 12, 2012, Redd signed with the Owensboro Rage of the Continental Indoor Football League (CIFL).
+He didn't appear in any games with the Rage.

 Dayton Sharks

-Redd signed with the Dayton Sharks in 2013, where he earned 1st team All-CIFL honors.
+Redd ultimately played with the Dayton Sharks of the Continental Indoor Football League (CIFL) for the 2013 season.
+In the Sharks first game of existence, Redd caught two touchdowns from quarterback Tommy Jones.
+For the Sharks, he earned 1st team All-CIFL honors.

 Philadelphia Soul

-After starting the 2014 season with Dayton again, Redd was assigned to the Philadelphia Soul on March 18, 2014.
+On March 18, 2014, Redd signed with the Philadelphia Soul of the Arena Football League (AFL).
+For the Soul he appeared in eight games recording 22 receptions for 201 yards.
+On May 23, he returned a kickoff for a touchdown against the Cleveland Gladiators.